A 45-Day Educational Assessment for Adolescents

 The Interim Assessment Program (IAP) is designed for middle and high school students demonstrating significant emotional and behavioral difficulties within the school setting.

-The IAP is designed to stabilize behavior within the context of a comprehensive therapeutic educational setting and provide information to assist the public school in developing an appropriate educational program for the student.
+The IAP is designed to assess and stabilize behavior within the context of a comprehensive therapeutic educational setting and provide information to assist the public school in developing an appropriate educational program for the student.
 Students placed at Wayside IAP benefit from the expertise of a multi-discipline team of professionals trained to assess academic, emotional and behavioral functioning.
 Referrals are initiated by the public schools.
-Contact your child’s school or Wayside for more information.
+Contact your child’s school or Wayside Academy for more information.

 Goals of the IAP